Adolfo-GM/AggmGPT-1.5/README.md

+<img src="logo.png" height="60px">

 # AggmGPT-1.5

-<img src="logo.png" height="60px">

-AggmGPT-1.5 is a lightweight language model developed by Adolfo GM based on AggmGPT-1, designed to generate human-like text using n-gram models combined with self-attention mechanisms.
+AggmGPT-1.5 is a lightweight n-gram language model developed by Adolfo GM based on AggmGPT-1, designed to generate human-like text using n-gram models combined with self-attention mechanisms.
 The project is licensed under the MIT License, making it open-source and free for modification and distribution.
 AggmGPT-1.5 is a far more capable model than its predecessor, AggmGPT-1, and is capable of generating text that is more coherent and human-like, while still being very small compared to other language models.
 AggmGPT-1.5 is less than 500 KB in size, making it ideal for use in embedded systems and other resource-constrained environments.

 ## Examples